GabrielCRO23/Slava/README.md

 # Slava
 Made by Gabriel Hrastovic.
 Some code from online teaching resources was used.
 This is my first canvas project.

-Must install webpack for this code to run
+Must install webpack to edit this code

  This project took me roughly 70 hours of work to complete, **some notable features are:**